-Plastic plays starring role in some films -- and teaches money lessons, too
+Plastic plays a key role in these films -- and teaches money lessons, too.

 Lights!
 Camera!
 Credit card!
 Action!